elsiiiicee/NASA-space-app-challange-2025-Cosmic-carrots-/README.md

 [Live Page](https://everythingisunavailable.github.io/NASA-space-app-challange-2025-Cosmic-carrots/)

 ## Considerations
-This project was done in 1 and a half das and the repository is messy because of github pages asset connection failures.
+This project was done in 1 and a half days and the repository is messy because of github pages asset connection failures.
 Thanks :) !